drupal/php-signify/README.md

 Validating an asset using a CSIG:

 1. Extract and validate the intermediate certificate against the root public key.
-1. Check that the intermediate certificate remains valid (is not expired).
+1. Check that the intermediate certificate remains valid (today in UTC is not after the valid-until date).
 1. Extract the intermediate public key from the now-validated intermediate certificate.
 1. Extract the signed checksum list.
 1. Validate the signed checksum list against the intermediate public key.